 Completion of core data over the telephone or by videocall will be offered if necessary.
-With permission, we will extract data from the patient electronic medical records at 12 months (or 6 months for those recruited after March 2024) for data on use of healthcare resources.
+With permission, we will extract data from the patient electronic medical records at 12 months (or 6 months for those recruited after March 2024 and 3 months for those recruited on or after 1st February 2025) for data on use of healthcare resources.